-Wings' highest-selling single was written in tribute to the Kintyre peninsula in western Scotland, the location of Paul McCartney's High Peak Farm.
+Wings’ biggest-selling single, ‘Mull Of Kintyre’ was written in tribute to the Kintyre peninsula in western Scotland, the location of Paul McCartney’s High Peak Farm.

 It’s just this place in Scotland.
 It’s about seventy miles of land, a big peninsula called the Mull of Kintyre.
 It’s just one of those bits of Scotland, and this bit sticks out into the sea a bit.
 Our place is on the Mull of Kintyre, but there’s about a hundred miles of the Mull of Kintyre.
 I was never sure, I just heard about it, and so I had to ask somebody, ‘Where exactly is the Mull of Kintyre?’
 So I was sitting at my piano, up in Scotland, and I thought I would like to write a song with a Scottish flavour.